trustbit/logistic-hackathon-public/README.md

 ### Resting time of truck drivers (Sustainability Only)

-When _Sustainability Rules_ are in play, Driver fatigue mechanic comes into the play.
+When _Sustainability Rules_ are active, driver fatigue mechanics come into play.

-Drivers can get tired over the time.
-More time has passed since the last full rest (8 hours of undisturbed SLEEP), higher the chance of the road incident during the travels.
+Drivers can get tired over time.
+More time has passed since the last full rest (8 hours of undisturbed SLEEP), the higher the chance of road incidents during the journey.

-Road incidents cause delay and trigger an immediate `SLEEP 8` afterwards.
+Road incidents cause a delay and trigger an immediate `SLEEP 8` afterwards.

 ### Working Hours (Sustainability Only)

-When _Sustainability Rules_ are in play, locations have working hours.
-If a truck arrives to a location outside of the working hours, it will have to wait.
+When _Sustainability Rules_ are in active, cargo delivery locations have working hours.
+If a truck arrives at such a location outside of the working hours, it will have to wait until it is allowed to unload its cargo.

 If waiting time is 8 hours or more, it counts as a full rest.